mwestera/semdecomp/README.md

 It uses a local LLM to, for example, go from this composite question:

-> Hoe duur was die wasmachine, van welke winkel en bevalt hij?
+> How expensive was this coffee machine, from which shop and do you like it so far?

 to its three component questions:

-> Hoe duur was die wasmachine?
+> How expensive was this coffee machine?
-> Waar heb je die wasmachine gekocht?
+>
+> Where did you buy this coffee machine?
+>
+> Do you like the coffee machine so far?
-> Bevalt die wasmachine?
+>

 ## Install ##